GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/previewing-a-tolstoy-before-going-live.md

-## How to Preview a Tolstoy Before Going Live
+## Previewing a Tolstoy Before Going Live

 To preview your Tolstoy, follow these simple steps: